react-native-community/discussions-and-proposals/proposals/0000-adding-support-for-swift.md

 - What other parts of the infra need to be changed for this transition to work?
 - How will this affect other targets such as React Native macOS, React Native visionOS, etc.?
-- Is our current separation of internals from the OSS template enough that we can simply change the template directly without any of the first four steps needed?
-(I managed to get a [test repo](https://github.com/TheRogue76/React-Native-Template-With-Swift) to work as a proof of concept with these changes, but I am not sure if that means that the app will work for all situations (new arch, bridge-less, etc.).
-I also submitted [a PR](https://github.com/facebook/react-native/pull/41896) to test out the current tests we had and those passed, but that might not be enough).
-And what about Expo?
-Will it continue to function if this change is done to the base template, or would it interfere with any of the work done on their side
-- Can we create a separation between the base template of the app and rest of the internals in a way that would allow us to switch over the template without breaking everything in the process?